SageOx

 • Onboarding exploration of unfamiliar code

-When multiple people (or multiple agents) work on the same repo, they all receive the same Team Context.
+When multiple people work on the same repo, they all receive the same Team Context.
 Decisions made in one session become available to all future sessions.

 Loading diagram...